 But will they want it?
 And will they wear it?
 It gives me solace to imagine that they will indeed cherish those treasured adornments that meant so much to me.

-So that the love I had for my lost ones and the love they had for me would be forever memorialized through their jewelry—and mine.
+In their wearing, the love I had for those I lost and the love they had for me, will be forever memorialized through their jewelry—and mine.